jzzheng22/hlp21-project-group-3/SY_JEMerrick/README.md

         MESSAGES:
-            Rotate added - Currently not used by sheet but a logical implementation has been completed Scale added - Currently not used by sheet but a logical implementation has been completed
+            Rotate added - Currently not used by sheet but a logical implementation has been completed Scale added - Currently not used by sheet but a logical implementation has been completed Move added
+            Dragging, IsDragging, StopDragging - All removed

     ADJUSTMENTS NEEDED:
         TIDY CODE -
             Messages: DragPort is messy and long - maybe break it up a bit into smaller funcs?
                 Interface funcs: getPortCoords is has repetitive searches, can it be simplified?

     NEXT TASKS:
-        Replace dragging messages with move

         Write something to show port movement
         Interface to ISSIE